 Breakfast:

-- Spring Cafe – A beautiful and organic cafe featuring healthy bites and juices.
+- Spring Café – A beautiful and organic cafe featuring healthy bites and juices.
+They have a location in NYC, too!

 - Hickory House – Country-style breakfast spot – don’t sleep on their bacon!
 They also have great ribs and BBQ for lunch!